DIY Drywall Repair Guide: How To Fix, Patch & Install

 Cutting and Snapping

 Measure your cuts.
-Using a utility knife and a T-square, score a line along the paper on the front side of the sheet.
-You need not go deep into the chalky interior; just through the layer of paper is fine.
+Use a utility knife and a T-square to score a line on the paper side of the drywall.
+It does not matter whether the line goes into the chalky portion because all that is needed is to cut through the paper surface.

 Hanging and Fastening

-Press the sheet tightly against the frame structure.
-Screw the sheet every 12 to 16 inches in the studs.
+Apply pressure on the sheet to press it firmly against the frame.
+Fix the sheet by driving screws into it at intervals of 12 to 16 inches in the studs.

 DIY Drywall Repair: Fixing the Messes

-This is why people usually end up searching for assistance.
-Life occurs.
-Your kids will throw their toys around, someone will slam a door too violently, or the plumber will cut large squares into your ceiling to patch a broken pipe.
+That is why people tend to search for help.
+Life happens.
+Your children will scatter their toys about, somebody will bang the door too hard, or the plumber will cut large squares out of your ceiling in order to fix a broken water pipe.

 Tiny Dents and Nail Holes